truenas/documentation/content/SCALE/GettingStarted/Install/ConsoleSetupMenuScale.md

 Enter <kbd>1</kbd> to display the **Configure Network Interfaces** screen and select the interface settings.

-{{< trueimage src="/images/SCALE/CLI/CSMEditInterface.png" alt="TrueNAS SCALE Console Setup Menu Edit Interface" id="TrueNAS SCALE Console Setup Menu Edit Interface" >}}
+{{< trueimage src="/images/SCALE/CLI/CSMEditInterface.png" alt="TrueNAS Console Setup Menu Edit Interface" id="TrueNAS Console Setup Menu Edit Interface" >}}

 Follow the instructions on the screen to configure an IP for a network interface.
 Type <kbd>n</kbd> to open the new interface screen or press <kbd>Enter</kbd> to edit the existing interface.

-{{< trueimage src="/images/SCALE/CLI/CSMEditInterfaceSettings.png" alt="TrueNAS SCALE Console Setup Menu Edit Interface Settings" id="TrueNAS SCALE Console Setup Menu Edit Interface Settings" >}}
+{{< trueimage src="/images/SCALE/CLI/CSMEditInterfaceSettings.png" alt="TrueNAS Console Setup Menu Edit Interface Settings" id="TrueNAS Console Setup Menu Edit Interface Settings" >}}

 You can enter aliases for an interface when you create a new one or edit an existing interface.